 The Blessed John Henry Cardinal Newman Lecture Series is an annual program hosted by the Institute for the Psychological Sciences.
-Now in its eleventh year, the Newman Lectures feature speakers who are widely recognized for their contributions to the fields of psychology, moral and political philosophy, theology, and law.
+Now in its thirteenth year, the Newman Lectures feature speakers who are widely recognized for their contributions to the fields of psychology, moral and political philosophy, theology, and law.
 The Institute promotes this interdisciplinary dialogue to advance the integration of modern, social, psychological and Catholic thought.
 Lectures are free to the public and students are encouraged to attend.

-Director: Gladys M. Sweeney, M.Ed., Ph.D.
+Director: Craig Steven Titus, S.T.D., Ph.D.